OXO Brew 12-Cup Coffee Maker review: brew into a mug or the 12-cup stainless steel, thermal carafe

 OXO Brew 12 Cup Coffee Maker: Performance

-Per the instructions, after unpacking the coffee maker, I cleaned and washed all of the parts.
+Per the instructions, I cleaned and washed all the parts after unpacking the coffee maker.
 And then I plugged in the coffee maker and set the clock.
 I can select from 12- or 24-hour modes, and I chose the former.
 Then, I filled the water tank up to the 12-cup line, selected the Brew Now selection, chose 9-12 cups, and then pressed the brew button to start a brew cycle (without coffee grounds).
-This is done to flush out any dust or debris from the manufacturing or packaging process.
-OXO recommends the use of filtered water; I use this PUR faucet mount water filter from Amazon, which I turn on whenever I need water for food and beverages.
-After the “flush” cycle ended, I poured that carafe of water into the sink.
+This is done to flush out any dust or debris from the manufacturing or packaging.
+OXO recommends using filtered water; I use this PUR faucet mount water filter from Amazon, which I turn on whenever I need water for food and beverages.
+After the “flush” cycle ended, I poured that water carafe into the sink.

 My next step could have been a critical error: I immediately filled the water tank with more water – up to the 12-cup line, so I wouldn’t have to keep refilling it.
-However, my first test was using the small brew basket to brew coffee directly into the coffee mug.
-I happened to glance down at the directions and noticed that the coffee maker uses ALL of the water that’s in the tank for every brew cycle.
-And since the water tank isn’t removable, I couldn’t pick it up and pour the water out.
+However, my first test used the small brew basket to brew coffee directly into the mug.
+I glanced down at the directions and noticed that the coffee maker uses ALL of the water in the tank for every brew cycle.
+Since the water tank isn’t removable, I couldn’t pick it up or pour it out.

-So, I switched to making a carafe of coffee first – changing the quantity selection, and brew basket, and also adding more coffee grounds – since that’s the only way to get the water out of the water tank.
-Honestly, I usually brew into a carafe anyway (since I tend to prefer carafes to single-serve sizes).
-However, I shudder to think what would have happened if I’d assumed that the coffee maker would follow my quantity selection and it had instead drained the water tank, resulting in water flowing all over my kitchen island and floor.
+So, I switched to making a carafe of coffee first – changing the quantity selection and brew basket and adding more coffee grounds – since that’s the only way to get the water out of the water tank.
+I usually brew into a carafe anyway (since I tend to prefer carafes to single-serve sizes).
+However, I shudder to think what would have happened if I’d assumed that the coffee maker would follow my quantity selection.
+It had instead drained the water tank, resulting in water flowing all over my kitchen island and floor.

 OXO Brew 12 Cup Coffee Maker pouring a coffee during testing